firebase/extensions/hosting-deploy-github/README.md

 **CONFIGURATION PARAMETERS:**

-* Deployment location: *Where should the extension be deployed?
-For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).*
+* Deployment location: Where should the extension be deployed?
+For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* GitHub repository: *What is the full URL of the GitHub repository from which you want to deploy?
-For example: `https://github.com/firebase/firebase-tools`*
+* GitHub repository: What is the full URL of the GitHub repository from which you want to deploy?
+For example: `https://github.com/firebase/firebase-tools`

-* Deployment branch: *Which branch in your GitHub repository do you want to use for triggering deploys to Firebase Hosting?*
+* Deployment branch: Which branch in your GitHub repository do you want to use for triggering deploys to Firebase Hosting?

-* Deployment root: *Which directory in your GitHub repository contains the assets to be deployed to Firebase Hosting?*
+* Deployment root: Which directory in your GitHub repository contains the assets to be deployed to Firebase Hosting?

-* Site name: *What is the name of your site?
+* Site name: What is the name of your site?
 If your Firebase project only has one site, your site name is usually the same as your project ID.
-View your [available site names](https://console.firebase.google.com/project/${PROJECT_ID}/hosting/main).*
+View your [available site names](https://console.firebase.google.com/project/${PROJECT_ID}/hosting/main).

-**NON-CLOUD FUNCTION RESOURCES CREATED**:
+**CLOUD FUNCTIONS CREATED:**

-* deploy (firebaseextensions.v1beta.function)
+* deploy (HTTPS)